×

 • Haitian Creole is spoken as a national language in: Haiti.

 You will also get to know the continents where Quechua and Haitian Creole speaking countries lie.
-Based on the number of people that speak these languages, the position of Quechua language is not available and position of Haitian Creole language is 99.
+Based on the number of people that speak these languages, the position of Quechua language is 23 and position of Haitian Creole language is 99.
 Find all the information about these languages on Quechua and Haitian Creole.

 Quechua and Haitian Creole Language History